- Search The Registry

 *Ellis Ruley was born on this date in 1882.
 He was a Black folk artist and laborer.

-Ruley worked in construction and the remains of stone walls he built can still be found on his old homestead.
+Ruley worked in construction, and the remains of stone walls he built can still be found on his old homestead.
 Ruley also was married twice.
 His first marriage was to Ida Bee, who died shortly after their daughter Marion was born in 1912.
-Ruley married a second time in 1933, to Wilhelmina Fox.
-The marriage was very unusual for the time, as Wilhelmina was white, and had been previously married to Ruley's brother, Amos Ruley.
+Ruley married a second time in 1933 to Wilhelmina Fox.
+The marriage was unusual, as Wilhelmina was white and married Ruley's brother, Amos Ruley.

-Members of Ruley's family were very suspicious and believed that Ruley may have been murdered, possibly by a neighbor who wanted his property, or as a result of racial animosity.
-Supporting their suspicions were the earlier death of Douglas Harris, Ellis Ruley’s son-in-law, in 1948, who was found headfirst down a well on the property, and an unexplained fire that destroyed Ruley’s home after his death.
+Members of Ruley's family were very suspicious and believed that Ruley may have been murdered, possibly by a neighbor who wanted his property or due to racial animosity.
+Supporting their suspicions was the earlier death of Douglas Harris, Ellis Ruley’s son-in-law, in 1948.
+He was found headfirst down a well on the property, and an unexplained fire destroyed Ruley’s home after his death.
 Harris's death was found to be an accident by authorities at the time.
-An autopsy in 2014 by Dr. Michael Baden, a forensic pathologist, however, discovered that Harris's hyoid bone had been broken, indicating that he had been strangled before his death.
+An autopsy in 2014 by Dr. Michael Baden, a forensic pathologist, discovered that Harris's hyoid bone had been broken, indicating that he had been strangled before his death.

 After performing an autopsy on Ruley, Baden determined that Ruley could have collapsed due to "some cardiac abnormality or from his brain disease" but also stated that he could have been pushed by someone else, possibly the result of a robbery or altercation.
 He concluded that we cannot determine how Ruley fell on the night of his death.
 Because the circumstances surrounding Ruley's death are uncertain, Baden concluded that Ruley's death "cannot be categorized as a homicide."
 Baden also noted that Ruley's empty wallet had been found on Hammond Avenue about 20 feet from his body.